savokiss/layoutit/README.md

-# layoutit
+#ibootstrap
-layoutit with bootstrap v3.3.6
+- This is layoutit bootstrap builder
+- copied from ibootstrap.cn
+- update bootstrap to 3.3.6